stevedoyle/mytime/README.md

 - Markdown file format, extension `.md`
 - Filename is the date of the daily note in the format: `YYYY-MM-DD.md`

+`mytime` provides several options for specifying a time period.
+Only the daily note files that lie within the specified time period will be included in the analysis.
+If no time period is specified, today's time tracking info will be analysed.

 ## Examples

 Time information format within the daily note files: